Providence Friars men's basketball: Davis era: 2008-2011

-Cooley era: 2011-present
+Cooley era: 2011-2023

 On March 22, 2011, the Friars hired Fairfield head coach Ed Cooley, as the 15th head coach in program history.
 A Providence native, Cooley brought a reinvigorated energy surrounding the program and recruited six consensus Top 100 recruits in his first three years.

-2011–12 Season
+2011–12 season

 In his first season at Providence, Cooley led the Friars to a 15–17 mark overall, posting an 11–3 mark (8–0 at home) in non-conference action and going 4–14 in the Big East.
 That season, point guard Vincent Council was named All-Big East Third Team and forward LaDontae Henton earned Big East All-Rookie Team accolades.

-2012–13 Season — NIT Quarterfinals
+2012–13 season — NIT quarterfinals

 In his second season, Cooley led the Friars to a 19–15 record overall and a 9–9 mark in league play.
 Included in the 9–9 Big East record in 2012–13 was a 7–2 mark over the last nine games of the conference season, marking the second best turnaround over second half of the season in Big East history.
 The Friars played the season with a short roster with transfers Carson Desrosier and Tyler Harris having to sit out the year per NCAA transfer rules, five star Freshman shooting guard and Providence native Ricky Ledo sitting our per NCAA eligibility issues, and five star Freshman point guard Kris Dunn sitting out the first semester with a shoulder injury.
 Friars Freshman guard Josh Fortune, was the only incoming player in 2012–2013 season eligible to compete.
 Cooley guided the Friars to the NIT where the squad posted a 2–1 record, beating Charlotte and Robert Morris before losing in the quarterfinals to eventual NIT Champion Baylor.
 That season, combo guard Bryce Cotton was named All-Big East First Team and Kadeem Batts was recognized as a co-winner of the league's Most Improved Award and earned All-Big East Honorable Mention accolades.
 After spending one year at Providence without being able to play, Ledo declared for the 2013 NBA Draft and was drafted by the Minnesota Timberwolves, eventually being traded to the Dallas Mavericks.